Mainstream Republicans of Washington

 Mainstream Republicans of Washington is a political action organization dedicated to promoting moderation in the Republican Party in Washington state by providing financial and other support to centrist Republican candidates standing for election in swing districts and statewide office.

 History

-Sam Reed and other Republicans in Washington organized a symposium to discuss the future of the Republican party in the state in 1969.
+Daniel J. Evans, Sam Reed and Joel Pritchard, the former Governor, future Secretary of State and current Lieutenant Governor of Washington respectively organized a symposium with other Republicans to discuss the future of the Republican Party in the state in 1969.
 The event, branded the Cascade Conference, ultimately became an annual meeting.
 In 1990, attendees of the Cascade Conference organized the Mainstream Republicans of Washington as a permanent advocacy group.
 In 2002, the Republican Main Street Partnership and the Mainstream Republicans of Washington announced a working partnership "to recruit, promote and support quality moderate Republicans for elective office in Washington state and nationwide."

 Members

 Former Washington secretary of State Sam Reed, pictured here in 2005, is considered the founder of Mainstream Republicans of Washington.

 Members of Mainstream Republicans of Washington include former congressman Sid Morrison, former secretaries of state Ralph Munro and Sam Reed, former lands commissioner Doug Sutherland, and state legislators Gary Alexander, Steve Litzow, and Hans Zeiger.

 Rodney Tom, a one-time Republican state legislator who switched to the Democratic Party, is a former member of the group's board of directors.